Journal of Neuroendocrinology

 Full guidelines and information on acceptable file formats may be found at http://authorservices.wiley.com/bauthor/suppmat.asp.

-Authors are encouraged to submit colour figures, and these will be published at no additional cost in the online version of the Journal.
+Authors are encouraged to submit colour figures, where it improves the clarity of presentation eg. multiple line graphs.
+These will be published at no additional cost in the online Journal.

 Conflict of Interest

 Authors are expected to disclose any commercial or other associations that might pose a conflict of interest in connection with the submitted article, as defined by the COPE guidelines on good publication practice.
 All funding sources supporting the work, and institutional or corporate affiliations of the authors, should be acknowledged on the title page.
 Articles are considered for publication on the understanding that neither the article nor its essential substance has been or will be published elsewhere before appearing in Journal of Neuroendocrinology.
 Abstracts and press reports published in connection with scientific meetings are not considered as publications.

 Pre-Submission English-language editing